-If you’re still using the same address from more than 5 years ago, ask yourself if it represents you and your fresh executive brand.
+If you’re still using the same address from the floppy disk era, ask yourself if it represents you and your fresh executive brand.

 Not sure if your email address is affecting your search?
-It takes just minutes to set up a new Gmail address reflective of your leadership skills.
+Check out technology branding leader NewNorth’s post on 3 Email Addresses That Say You’re Unprofessional, then quickly set up a new Gmail address reflective of your leadership capabilities.

 Strategically tune every date in your executive resume.

 At a leadership level, employers expect to see 20 or more years of experience.
 However, it’s best to carefully assess every date on your resume (and LinkedIn Profile, too) for what it implies about your background.

 In other words, feature your dates for a REASON.

 For example, you might possess work history dating back 25 years in a high-tech occupation, but trimming experience to 15 years will put the focus on your expertise in emerging, 2022-era technologies.